Billing Arbitrary Objects

 For details, see Applying Invoice Criterion.

-To allow a fine-grained control over which (of possibly multiple) documents are shared with the invoice recipients, the setting is made using a checkbox on document basis.
+To allow a fine-grained control over which (of possibly multiple) documents are linked with the invoice, the setting is made using a checkbox on document basis.
 If required by your business case, make sure that the intended documents are selected accordingly.

 For details, see Propagating Associated Documents.